 This paper discusses the role of information literacy (IL) in the context of student activism and is based on research taken on the sample of students from the Faculty of Humanities and Social Sciences (FHSS), University of Zagreb, Croatia.
 The research was a part of two bachelor's thesis which aimed to explore if students recognize and apply modern concepts and competencies which include IL.
 In a broad sense we aim to define civic participation as a new and a separate IL landscape.
 Civic participation as an IL landscape varies from other formal landscapes, such as educational, research or workplace IL landscapes.
 IL landscapes are characterized by different topologies, climates and complex ecologies (Lloyd, 2006).
 They can be interpreted depending on which information we have about them and which new information we can learn about them.
 We explore the notion of being information literate in a particular information landscape.
-Student IL skills, indirectly gained in the academic IL landscape, are being viewed in the specific situation of their transition and application to another IL landscape - the new landscape of civic participation.
+Student IL skills, indirectly gained in the academic IL landscape - the new landscape of civic participation.
 In the context of making the decision to participate in organized forms of student dissent, i.e. when knowing and applying particular concepts and competencies becomes important because of its socio-political significance, this paper aims to examine student opinions, attitudes and behavior that allow us to define the overall attitude of students towards information and information literacy.